• Skip to content

 Fragile X is a genetic condition.
 It’s the most common cause of inherited intellectual disability.

 Most boys with this condition have an intellectual disability, sometimes severe.
 In the early years this would be noticed as developmental delay.
 Girls with this condition are more likely to have learning difficulties than intellectual disability.
-Children with the condition have trouble communicating.
+Children with the condition have difficulty communicating.

 How common is Fragile X in autistic children?